-Europa: Our best shot at finding alien life? - BBC News
+Europa: Our best shot at finding alien life?

 From a distance, Europa appears to be etched with a nexus of dark streaks, like the product of a toddler's chaotic scribbling.

-Close up, these are revealed to be long linear cracks in the ice, extending in some cases for thousands of kilometres.
-Many are filled with an unknown contaminant that scientists dub the "brown gunk".
+Close up, these are revealed to be long linear cracks in the ice, many of which are filled with an unknown contaminant that scientists have dubbed the "brown gunk".
 Elsewhere, the surface is tortured and irregular, as if massive slabs of ice have drifted, spun and flipped over in slush.

 Jupiter's immense gravity helps generate tidal forces that repeatedly stretch and relax the moon.
 But the stresses that created Europa's smashed up terrain are best explained by the ice shell floating on an ocean of liquid water.